Kana III: Orthography 仮名遣い

 • Nihon e yōkoso にほんへようこそ (Welcome to Japan)

-Have no fear; we will return to these particles once we learn some actual grammar!
+Have no fear!
+We will return to these particles in due time!